Sethioss/Python-projects/numeral_base_calculator/Readme.md

 -------

-ERR::103: The input base doesn't correspond to the input number's minimum possible base (Base 4 for an input number of 76)
+ERR::103: The input base doesn't correspond to the input number's minimum possible base (Base 4 for an input number of 76 for example)
 ![ERR103](https://user-images.githubusercontent.com/55959375/120174462-692b4300-c205-11eb-9212-785d4583f089.PNG)